ydchen0806/ydchen0806.github.io/_pages/about.md

 - <img src="/images/xmu_logo.jpeg" alt="XMU Logo" width="60"/> **Xiamen University**
   Remote Sensing & Economics (Dual Degree), B.S.
 (2018.9 – 2022.7)

+## News

+- 2025.01.18 A [paper](/files/Condition_generation_Latent_Coding_with_an_External_Dictionary_for_Deep_Image_Compression.pdf) was selected as oral by AAAI 2025.
+- 2025.12.11 Two papers were accepted by AAAI 2025.
+- 2024.12.06 I was successfully selected as the leader of the [doctoral national natural science project](/files/F0210中国科学技术大学-陈胤达_final.pptx).
+- 2024.10.10 A [paper](https://arxiv.org/pdf/2412.19080) was accepted by NeurIPS 2024.
+- 2024.06.18 Two papers were accepted by MICCAI 2024.

+## Professional Service

+I have served as a reviewer for prestigious conferences and journals, including CVPR 2025, NeurIPS 2024, ICML 2025, ICLR 2024, MICCAI 2025, ACM MM 2024, AISTATS 2024, and IJCV.

 ## Skills